 Step 1: Silicon Extraction from Sand

-Silicon is the crucial element in solar panels.
-While the element is abundantly available in sand, extracting it from sand is a complex and expensive process.
+Silicon is a crucial element in solar panels.
+While the element is abundantly available in sand, extracting it from sand is complex and expensive.
 For this purpose, quartz sand is used, which contains a generous amount of natural silicon deposits.

 The quartz sand is treated in a furnace at high-temperature conditions.

 Step 2: The Production of Ingots